deaddale/_default-project/README.md

 - **public/block/**

 Blocks.
 Writing markup and styles are strictly for **[BEM methodology](https://ru.bem.info/methodology/quick-start/)**.
 One unit - one slide. **Common/** contain the General styles.
-Carefully review the data files and stick to their logic.
-Please note that the icons in base64, animations separately, the variables for fonts and colors separately.
-You do not need to produce a lot of support mixins and classes.
-Before writing 20 mixins with a margin think will understand you, your colleague and how much time it will take to understanding of the project.

-All styles of writing strictly in SASS (not SCSS, all the CSS/SCSS files in SASS convert).
-It takes 1 minute of time.
-It is enough to replace the file, curly braces and semicolons.
+Etc...

 - **public/dist/**